CleanPegasus/coffeeshop/README.md

 # Coffeeshop

-This package sends your deep learning training loss and accuracy to your slack channel after every specified epoch.
+This package sends your deep learning model's training and validation metrics to your slack channel after every specified epoch.
 It uses slackclient and keras python packages.

 ### Installation